CSCfi/csc-user-guide/docs/cloud/dbaas/postgresql.md

 ### Import database dump

-If you have a database dump you can import it with the following command.
-Be aware that this might overwrite what ever you already have in the database
+If you have a database dump, you can import it with the following command.
+Be aware that this might overwrite what you already have in the database:

 ```bash
 psql -h $FLOATING_IP -d $DATABASE -U USERNAME -f file.sql